SciTools/iris/docs/iris/src/userguide/saving_iris_cubes.rst

     If a pickle file contains lazily loaded cubes then any changes to the files that contain the data will break the ability of the cubes to read its data.

 The pickle file is especially useful for code development, where the same data files might need to be loaded repeatedly.
 Another common use case is parent-child processes where a single process loads data and then a number of subsequent processes can quickly access the data in order to run parallel processing tasks.
+Similarly the ability to pickle cubes is also vital to the using cubes in `parallel processes https://docs.python.org/2/library/multiprocessing.html`_ so any cube which cannot be pickled should be raised as an `issue on the Iris github page https://github.com/SciTools/iris/issues/new`_.

 A quick example of saving and reading a pickle file is: